niinavi/Jarjestelmaprojekti/configuration/README.md

 ## Issues/Discussion

-- How many NICs (Network interface cards) are required for various computers
+- Create a local subnet for all computers which are related somehow to ELK stack configuration.
+Route ELK server HTTP/HTTPS (Apache) traffic to router, use NAT in router.
+Consider IDS/IPS here.

-    - Network logical topology layout picture needed?
+    - Either add a individual router or make ELK server act as a router (requires 2 NICs (network interfaces) for that.
+1 NIC is for internal network traffic (network: 10.10.1.0) and another one is for external connections.
+To set network interface act in router mode on Linux, see [GitHub - Fincer/snic](https://www.github.com/Fincer/snic))

-- Create a subnet for internal computers?
-Public (internet) limited access only to master computer
+    - Benefits: hardware requirements for Intrusion Detection/Prevention system does not exceed the hardware limits (which is an issue with common routers)

-    - Either add a individual router or make master computer act as a router (requires 1 free NIC for that.
-See [GitHub - Fincer/snic](https://www.github.com/Fincer/snic) for easy Linux router configuration)
+    - Requires IPv4 packet forwarding in `sysctl` (Linux kernel) and in `iptables` (Firewall) between these 2 NICs on ELK server.

 ----------